 Candles must be one of the most effective ways of changing the atmosphere in a room.
 We use them to signify important life moments – birthdays and deaths; we use them as tools (a romantic dinner for two won’t work without them); and we use them to make ordinary events into something special (a Sunday night bath becomes an almost religious experience!).

 According to Tina Ketch, author of Feng Shui Candle Lighting it is all about using the appropriate candle in the right place, at the right time.
 ‘There is a guiding force behind us all, an inner wisdom that we allow to make decisions for us on a subconscious level.’
-A new book from marie clare, called Fragrance, recommends scenting your candles for added atmosphere.
+A book from Marie Claire Style, called Fragrance, recommends scenting your candles for added atmosphere.
 While scented candles sometimes contain synthetic aromas, you can buy your own, unscented candles and lace them with essential oils.

 Feng Shui lighting tips